Category

 • The organization seeks creative proposals to meet its requirements.

-• Time savings in the procurement process are important.
+• Time savings in the bid invitation process are important.

 Request for Information (RFI)

-The RFI is a preliminary information-gathering tool used by organizations to gather details about products, services, or potential suppliers/vendors.
+The RFI is a preliminary information-gathering tool used by organizations to gather details about goods, services, and/or potential vendors.
 RFIs are typically used when organizations need more information or insights to inform their procurement strategy.
-They help organizations assess the market, identify potential suppliers, and understand the capabilities and offerings of vendors.
-RFIs do not result in binding commitments and are usually followed by an RFQ, RFP or RFT.
+They help organizations assess the market, identify potential vendors, and understand the capabilities and offerings of vendors.
+RFIs do not result in binding commitments and are usually followed by an RFP, RFQ or RFT.

-1. Market Assessment: RFIs help organizations assess the market and identify potential suppliers.
+1. Market Assessment: RFIs help organizations assess the market and identify potential vendors.

 2. Informed Procurement Strategy: RFIs provide organizations with valuable insights and information to inform their procurement strategy.